Professionals: Do you wish you could do more for your clients?

 I’ve asked myself this question for many years.
 Then, I discovered Recovery and Life Coaching.
 I had not heard much about Recovery or Life Coaching before so I set out to find out more.

-When I started to research, I discovered the Recovery and Life Coaching I had seen on TV is usually not a fair representation of Coaching.
+Listen, at first I was skeptical.
+Then, I started to research and discovered the Recovery and Life Coaching we see on TV is usually not a fair representation of Coaching.
 I found Recovery and Life Coaching may be new professions, but both have quickly gained acceptance among professionals due to the incredible results.

-The results of Life Coaching have been tremendous due to the early intervention and getting the young person support before Therapy is ever needed.
+The results of Life Coaching have been tremendous due to the early intervention and getting the young person support before Counseling is ever needed.